What Comes Next_

 🌭Hot dogs of Latin America

-Here's a fascinating look at how American hot dogs have taken on unique local twists throughout Latin America.
-The variations in Guatemala and Colombia showcase just how inventive cuisine can be.
+How American hot dogs have taken on unique local twists in places like Guatemala and Colombia.

 🏫Indian schoolroom posters